SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural

-where \(L\) denotes the loss, \(W\) is the weight of input, and\(\frac{\partial S_t}{\partial U_t}\) represents the non-differentiable gradient in Equation \ref{spike}, which is typically replaced by surrogate functions~\citep{wu2018spatio}.
-However, surrogate functions introduce gradient errors.
-To address this issue, we employ zeroth-order optimization in backpropagation, inspired by prior work~\citep{mukhoty2023direct}.
+where $\mathbf{W}$ is the weight of input, and\(\frac{\partial \mathbf{S}_t}{\partial \mathbf{U}_t}\) is non-differentiable, which is typically replaced by surrogate gradient (SG) methods~\citep{wu2018spatio}.
+However, SG deviates significantly from the true gradients and easily causes vanishing gradient problem~\citep{neftci2019surrogate}.
+To address this issue, we employ zeroth-order optimization to estimate the gradients, inspired by~\cite{mukhoty2023direct}.